antondc/urligram-frontend/README.md

 - Used less without css modules.
 The reason is the lack of selector nesting.
 Instead, a custom variant of BEM is used:

       MyModule-myElement--myModifier

+- Autoprefixes are coming from a webpack loader

 ### Webpack build